pts/pts-clang-xstatic/README.pts-xstatic.txt

 README for the pts-xstatic Linux i386 uClibc static compilation tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-pts-xstatic is a convenient wrapper tool for compiling and creating portable, statically linked Linux i386 binaries.
+pts-xstatic is a convenient wrapper tool for compiling and creating portable, statically linked Linux i386 executables.
 It works on Linux i386 and Linux x86_64 host systems.
 It wraps an existing compiler (GCC or Clang) of your choice, and it links against uClibc and the other base libraries included in the pts-xstatic binary release.